liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-portal-development/03-creating-the-android-project.markdown

 [Login Screenlet](/develop/reference/-/knowledge_base/6-2/loginscreenlet-for-android)
 in an empty activity.
 Login Screenlet contains everything your users need to authenticate with a Liferay Portal installation, including the UI.
 Adding Login Screenlet to your app only takes about ten minutes.
-Although this techically isn't magic, it's a bit magical.
+Although this technically isn't magic, it's a bit magical.
 Now stop thinking about magic, and return your attention to the wizard in Android Studio.
 Select *Empty Activity*, and click *Next*.